Helping

 reading problems may be along the lines of “all of the above,”

-or “a,b,d, but not c,” etc. Reading is an extremely complex
+“a,b,d, but not c,” etc. Reading is an extremely complex activity

-activity for the brain so it should come as little surprise
+for the brain so it should come as little surprise that reading

-our society and educational system puts so much emphasis on
+society and educational system puts so much emphasis on the written

-the written word as the avenue for information, those of us
+word as the avenue for information, those of us in education feel

-in education feel tremendous pressure to ensure all of our students
+tremendous pressure to ensure all of our students eventually master

-eventually master reading before leaving our system.
-In addition,
+reading before leaving our system.
+In addition, we are frustrated

-we are frustrated and stifled when faced with poor readers in
+and stifled when faced with poor readers in various academic courses

-various academic courses as our traditional instructional methodology
+as our traditional instructional methodology heavily relies on

 with poor reading skills.
 In fact, I have authored many articles